DSR-RHIT/me447-visualizing-data/cm/cm902-software-studio.md

     ---

 Next, we’ll add a heading for the page and a heading for the week 2 reading response.
-You can copy the following lines and paste them into your Rmd file.
+You can copy the lines from the [online Rmd file](../reports/reading-prompts-1.Rmd) and paste them into your Rmd file.

-    ## Reading responses

-    ## week 2
+    ## week 2 reading prompts

     Tufte, Edward (1997) The decision to launch the space shuttle Challenger.
     In: *Visual and statistical thinking: Displays of evidence for making